 Tufted deer are usually solitary, but occasionally they travel in pairs.
 They use a "bark" to communicate with each other, especially during courtship and when alarmed.
 When feeding they carry their tails high, while moving or standing still they "flop" showing the white underside with every bounce.
 Antorbital glands are used for marking territory.
 Grooming is apparently very important, and they will groom themselves frequently.
 All grooming is seen in captivity between females, rarely between males.

 Courtship rituals for tufted deer are not well described.
-Mating occurs in late fall and early winter, with 1-2 fawns being born in late spring and early summer.
+Mating occurs September through December with 1-2 fawns being born in late spring and early summer.

 Grasses and other vegetation.